Dejan Savićević: 2006 feud with Rajo Božović

 In parallel, all throughout 2006, Savićević butted heads with his own second-in-command—FSCG vice-president and FK Zeta club president Radojica "Rajo" Božović.

 Their feud began in mid-March 2006 in the aftermath of the Zeta vs. Budućnost Serbia-Montenegro SuperLiga fixture at Zeta's Trešnjica ground on 10 March 2006 that saw visitors Budućnost walk off the pitch 11 minutes before full time, an action initiated and carried out from the pitch sidelines by the club's director Žarko Vukčević in protest over Zeta's 2-2 equalizer that Budućnost felt was offside.
 Following a round of internal FSSCG investigations amid continual sniping in the press, the match was registered with a 3-0 administrative scoreline for Zeta and Budućnost was docked 3 points as punishment.

 Initially, the row between the two leading FSCG executives culminated on 12 May 2006 during an FSSCG executive board meeting in Belgrade where Savićević and Božović participated as representatives of the provincial Montenegrin FA (FSCG) sub-association.
 At the said meeting, Savićević reportedly abruptly left the premises following a vicious two-minute shouting match with Božović that started after Božović introduced a motion for an FSSCG investigation of Savićević's media claims about match-fixing as well his mentions of FK Zeta in this regard.

 Since Montenegro became independent some ten days later on 21 May 2006, the FSCG became the newly created country's top footballing body, responsible for organizing its football league as well as for assembling its national team.
 Savićević's FSCG presidential term continued with Božović as his vice president.

-Several months later, during late summer 2006, the vicious public rift between the top two FSCG administrators got reignited following the cancellation of the FK Zeta versus Budućnost Montenegrin First League fixture that had been scheduled for 4 September 2006 but ended up not getting played due to threats of fan violence and incidents outside of Zeta's Trešnjica ground in the Podgorica suburb of Golubovci as scuffles broke out between members of the two clubs' respective managements after Božović refused to let the rivals enter the stadium.
-Božović subsequently publicly accused Savićević of favouring his old club Budućnost, working against Zeta, and tampering with the Montenegrin First League referee selection process.
+Several months later, during late summer 2006, the vicious public rift between the top two FSCG administrators was reignited following the cancellation of the FK Zeta versus Budućnost Montenegrin First League fixture that had been scheduled for 4 September 2006 but ended up not getting played due to threats of fan violence and incidents outside of Zeta's Trešnjica ground in the Podgorica suburb of Golubovci.
+As scuffles broke out between members of the two clubs' respective managements after Božović refused to let the rivals enter the stadium, Božović subsequently publicly accused Savićević of favouring his old club Budućnost, working against Zeta, and tampering with the Montenegrin First League referee selection process.